The Quick Method:

 When you have a citation to an article, you have all the information you need to find the full text of the article - the author, article title, periodical title, date, volume, issue and page number(s).

-To find the article, use our e-Journal List first to search to find out if we have access to a particular publication electronically, and if so - which database do we have that journal in and what time period(s) does our subscription cover.
+If you don't have a DOI, use our e-Journal List search to find out if we have access to a particular publication electronically, and if so - which database do we have that journal in and what time period(s) does our subscription cover.

 Important note: Search the e-Journal list or catalog for the title of the periodical not the title of the article.